 I miss Spencer.
 More than I KNEW I would.

-2 responses to “You can never avoid the inevitable, or I’m folding into myself even though I do not want to”
+2 thoughts on “You can never avoid the inevitable, or I’m folding into myself even though I do not want to”

 I feel your pain, but remember when emptiness envelopes you, “God loves a vacume”.
 Let Him fill you with His loving comfort for He is close to your loved one and the link that will one day bring you back together.
 Seek what role He has for you to play in other lives while you await that day, knowing it will one day come.